 Prior to the commencement of any land-clearing or construction activities, all sensitive areas (as identified by the ECO), must be demarcated and must not be disturbed during the construction phase.
-It is recommended that the No-Go areas be demarcated with a suitable material of natural colours, i.e. green or brown biddum, to ensure less visual impact during construction.
 Danger tape flagging (pieces of danger tape tied to twine or rope) may be utilised, however the use of only danger tape is not recommended for long-term demarcation as this will easily become untidy and blown away by the wind resulting in pollution.